 You want people to see your colors or particular design aesthetic and immediately think of your brand.
 It will be impossible for them to do this if your design aspects are conflicting, random, or confusing across different social channels.

 Nike Gets It Right

 Nike is one brand with incredibly consistent social branding.
-Every post on their Instagram feed is distinctively theirs.
-Let’s take a look:
+Every post on their Instagram feed is distinctively theirs:

 You need to know your brand to represent it well, but you also need to know your audience.
-Only when you understand your audience can you provide what they need in a way that will appeal to them.
+Once you understand your target audience, it’s so much easier to develop eye-catching content that keeps them engaged.

 Think about your brand as if it was a person making social media posts.
 If you were friends with your brand on Facebook, how would you feel about their content?

 Based on their posts, would you be excited to see their posts and likely to take their suggestions?
 Or would you hit snooze or unfollow because you feel like all of their content is bland or a blatant sales pitch?

 If your brand was a person, would your ideal audience be excited to interact with their posts, or tune them out?